p2eengineering/kalp-studio-documentation/docs/Getting-started/KS-Query/How-to-select-blockchain-and-network-on-KS-Query.md

 !!!
 Note

-   If you encounter any issues related to Kalp Studio, please raise a support ticket at
-   [care.kalp.studio](mailto:care.kalp.studio).
-Our dedicated development team will assist
-   you in finding the best possible solution.
+    If you encounter any issues related to Kalp Studio, please raise a support ticket at[care.kalp.studio](mailto:care.kalp.studio).
+Our dedicated development team will assist you in finding the best possible solution.